-As per Central Bank of Jordan's regulations Number 52/2010, the minimum required paid in capital of Jordanian banks shall not be lower than JD 100 million before the end of year 2011, and the total shareholders equity shall not be less than 6% of total assets.
+According to Central Bank of Jordan regulation (52/2010), the minimum paid in capital of Jordanian banks should be JD 100 million before the end of 2011.
+In addition, the regulation requires a minimum leverage ratio of 6%.

 Through its operational years; the Bank maintained a capital adequacy ratio in excess of 12%, being the minimum capital adequacy rate required by the Central Bank of Jordan (8% as per Basel).
 Furthermore, the Bank regularly reviews and complies with the concentration ratios using regulatory capital as an indicator.